How is CBITS implemented?

 Is CBITS evidence-based?

-CBITS is cited as a recommended practice by several national agencies that assess the quality of mental health interventions, including:
+CBITS is cited as a recommended or promising practice by several groups or clearinghouses that assess the quality of mental health interventions, including:

-- U.S. Department of Justice's Office of Juvenile Justice and Delinquency Prevention
+- The Office of Juvenile Justice and Delinquency Prevention Model Programs Guide

 Where has CBITS been implemented?